 Students who want to learn about going to college are advised to receive a brief from the Education & Career Services Center.
 Contact them for a class schedule.
 If you are at a remote location, download the College 101 PowerPoint at http://www.usmc-mccs.org/education/college101.cfm?sid=ml&smid=2&ssmid=1

-There are three colleges and universities offering classes aboard the Marine Corps Recruit Depot:
+There are three colleges/universities offering classes aboard the Marine Corps Recruit Depot:

 Students who are interested in a highly specialized degree should consider taking the lower division (freshman & sophomore) general education courses at the local community college.
 Military experience and CLEP testing will help military students earn extra credits, which will help students finish more quickly.
-Check with Education & Career Services staff on where CLEP tests are available.
+Check with the Education Center on where CLEP tests are available.
 Many schools have a maximum number of credits they will accept through these non-traditional methods.

 If you are a military student, chances are you will choose to use either Tuition Assistance, Post 9/11 or the Montgomery GI Bill to help cover college expenses.
 Remember that almost all of the financial aid programs available to traditional students are also available to adult learners.